Heart attacks are responsible for over 100,000 hospital admissions annually in the UK alone, an average of 1 heart attack every 5 minutes.

 Heart attacks generally cause pain or discomfort in the chest.
 The signs and symptoms of a heart attack include:

 - Pain in other parts of the body, specifically if the pain feels like it is travelling from the chest outwards around the body

 Unfortunately, in some cases, symptoms do not manifest with any increasing intensity.
-A heart attack can feel like indigestion and sometimes, although less frequent, there might not even be any pain at all.
+A heart attack can feel like indigestion and sometimes, although less frequent, the person might not even feel any pain at all.

-While waiting for the ambulance to arrive, you should give the victim an aspirin tablet to chew.
-Providing they aren’t allergic to aspirin, it will help thin the blood and restore blood supply to the heart.
+Give them an aspirin tablet to take, provided they aren’t allergic to aspirin, which will thin the blood and help restore blood supply to the heart.

 How should you treat cardiac arrest?

 A cardiac arrest is brought when the heart stops pumping blood around the body, causing the casualty to stop breathing normally or at all, and collapse.
 If you find a casualty on the floor and you aren't aware of the cause, first perform a primary survey.
 This is covered in our article 'First Aider Essentials - Acronyms for first aid emergencies'.

 Treatment for cardiac arrest consists of cardiopulmonary resuscitation (CPR) and, if necessary, defibrillation using an Automated External Defibrillator (AED).